TYX8926/NvidiaAIDenoiser-Batch/README.md

 ## Usage

+Of course, make sure you have Python 3 installed before running this!

-Make sure you have NvidiaAIDenoiser added to PATH before using the script!
+And make sure you have NvidiaAIDenoiser added to PATH before using the script.
+The script will guide you through the things you'll have to specify.

+## Why did I make this?

+I've been trying to find an intuitive image denoiser program to remove the JPEG compression of a JPEG image/processed video, but I only found ones that were way beyond my understanding to use or just too difficult to use.
+I could only do so much as use something like this.
+Oh well.